IAmJonoBo/Prometheus/docs/developer-experience.md

 -0 shasum -a 256 > vendor/CHECKSUMS.sha256` for auditable verification.
 7. **Commit via Git LFS.** Ensure `git lfs install` has been run, add the populated `vendor/` directories, check for stray symlinks or pointer files, and push to the remote.
+The orchestrator now performs `git lfs push --all` automatically, so every packaging run uploads large artefacts alongside the pointer commit.
 8. **Clean up (optional).** Remove local artefacts only after validating the push; leave `.gitattributes` untouched so the tracking rules persist.